basimilch/basimilch-app/README.md

 >   end
 > end
 > ```

+In order to prevent forgetting the console in production (and to type less) ;) we have provided the helper `ApplicationHelper#c`, i.e. you simply need to drop a `c` in your code (e.g. in a controller) to see a `ruby` console in the corresponding view.
+Using `ApplicationHelper#c` will raise an error in the tests to help finding the call before pushing to production.

 For a good introduction about how to use the `web-console`, you might want to have a look at the ~5min video about [how to use Web Console